Quinkana: Extinction

 The idea that Quinkana was driven to extinction by the gradual drying of Australia, destroying forest habitats and freshwater systems, is also supported by other publications on the matter.
 Sobbe, Price and Knezour for example describe the process of aridification as destroying the closed woodlands and vine scrublands that previously covered the landscape and leading to an expansion of open grasslands, which were oftentimes subject to prolonged periods without rain.
 They argue that this progress may have begun as early as the beginning of the Pleistocene, with the team noting a marked decline in Quinkana material in the eastern Darling Downs following the end of the Pliocene.
+The extinction of Quinkana meant the disappearance of the last archosaur lineage with ziphodont dentition.